pedroAkiraDanno/C2/src/q_sort/string/README.md

 # test7.c
-Project create a file and sort a strings with large caracteres and a lot words in the system with C
+Project create about string in quick_sort, file and sort a strings with large caracteres and a lot words in the system with C

 **obs:.**
 Will create a File with size of 393K with 200 words and each word was 200 caracteres